Bank Acts in Bad Faith Regarding Mortgage Foreclosure

 Foreclosure Defense Attorneys

-The foreclosure defense attorneys at the Law Offices of Schlissel DeCorpo have been representing homeowners in foreclosure proceedings for more than twenty years.
+The foreclosure defense attorneys at the Law Offices of Schlissel DeCorpo have been representing homeowners in foreclosure proceedings for more than 45 years.
 Our office takes an aggressive stand in these proceedings.
 We often counter sue the financial institutions because of their failure to fulfill all of their responsibilities to comply with various statutes and regulations.
 Our office attends foreclosure conferences in court on behalf of our clients.
 We assist our clients in mortgage modifications.
 We discuss with our clients the problems concerning mortgage modification programs.
 We actively pursue foreclosure defenses for our clients.
 We also discuss with our clients defective foreclosure lawsuits and issues concerning predatory lending.

 If your house is being foreclosed, we are the foreclosure defense attorneys for you.
 Call us at 1-800-344-6431, 516-561-6645 or 718-350-2802.